gah-code/my-portfolio/content/sections/about/about.md

 # 2023 🎢

-Currently, I work full-time as a web developer for a <a href="https://my-bizznest-app.netlify.app/" target="_blank" rel="nofollow noopener noreferrer" alt="Digital NEST creates sustainable and scalable technology learning centers for Latinx youth to provide the skills, network, and resources to foster economic equality." aria-label="External Link"><u>nonprofit</u></a> organization that provides design, IT, and management experience to under-resourced communities.
-Although my side projects have been progressing gradually, I have enjoyed applying the frameworks and marketing elements I learned in my courses.
-I'm excited to learn more about the following technology topics in 2023.
+Currently, I work as a marketing web developer for <a href="https://www.roberthalf.com/" target="_blank" rel="nofollow noopener noreferrer" alt="Robert Half pioneered specialized staffing services in 1948 and today is the industry leader worldwide.
+Robert Half International is traded on the New York Stock Exchange (symbol: RHI) and is a member of Standard & Poor's S&P 500 index." aria-label="External Link"><u>Robert Half</u>, a global staffing firm that specializes in placing professionals in a variety of fields, including accounting, finance, and technology.</a>

 <pre>

-- Static Site Generation

-- Styled Components

-- Serverless Functions

-- A11y
+Some of my core interest

+ * AEM

+ * Gatsby Theme Authoring

+ * SCSS

-- Notion AI
+ * Notion AI

-- SEO

-- UX

 .....
 </pre>